The Best SCA Tools for 2024

 twitter linkedin medium facebook

-With much of the tech we use daily relying on open-source software, it’s safe to say that the digital economy runs on open-source.
-But that doesn’t mean everyone knows how to protect it.
+With much of the tech we use every day now relying on open-source code, it’s safe to say that the digital economy runs on open-source, but as widespread and as important as it is, that doesn’t mean everyone knows how to keep it secure.

 Who Needs SCA Tools?

 With the growth of cloud-native applications and a rising number of businesses using multiple cloud services, a dependable SCA tool is necessary to protect your business.
-The emergence of hybrid work structures has created increasingly-complex IT systems that make it difficult to monitor every cloud service a company uses.
-Employees may also create vulnerabilities by misusing cloud applications, lousy password hygiene, or other human errors that expose a company to risk.
+The emergence of hybrid work structures has created increasingly complex IT systems that make it difficult to monitor every cloud service a company uses.
+On top of that, employees may add further vulnerabilities to the mix by misusing cloud applications, having lousy password hygiene, or introducing other bad practices that expose a company to further risk.

 These vulnerabilities are exactly what cybercriminals are looking for.
-Hackers disproportionately target finance and e-commerce companies because of the gold mine of personal and financial data they hold–Just look at the 1,318% increase in ransomware attacks the global banking industry experienced in 2021.
+Hackers often target finance and e-commerce companies because of the gold mine of personal and financial data they hold.
+In 2023 the banking and finance sectors were the world’s second most popular targets for cybercriminals, attracting 18.2% of all attacks, the retail and wholesale sectors were in fifth place with 10.7%, and the Health care sector what is one place lower with 6.3%.

 Small businesses are at risk too.
-Nearly 85% of data breaches in the US target small businesses at a rate of almost 4,000 attempted attacks per day.
-These attacks cost small businesses an average of $120,000 per incident, and 60% of the companies victimized shut down within six months.
+Nearly 85% of data breaches in the US happen to small businesses, and almost 4,000 attempted attacks happen per day.
+These attacks cost them an average of $120,000 per incident, and 60% of the companies victimized shut down within six months.

-The data surrounding cyber attacks makes it abundantly clear that companies that neglect cyber security will pay exceptional amounts of money in the long run.
-In 2021, the global average cost of a data breach exceeded $4.2 million, and this number doesn’t include the potential fines and legal fees that could come in the aftermath due to tightening privacy regulations.
+The data on cyber-attacks makes it abundantly clear that companies that neglect cyber security will pay exceptional amounts of money in the long run.
+In 2023, the global average cost of a data breach exceeded $4.45 million, and this number doesn’t include the potential fines and legal fees that could come in the aftermath due to tightening privacy regulations.

 It’s also important to consider the importance of SCA tools in a time of unprecedented development speeds.
-The adoption of DevOps methodologies has created a projected industry growth rate of 24.7% per year between 2019 and 2026, with worldwide revenue in 2021 totaling $15.9 billion.
+The DevOps market exceeded $8 billion in 2022 and is projected to grow by 20% per year until 2032 when its estimated worth will be $70 billion.
 Rising competition has pushed companies to release new software and updates at increasingly faster rates, and DevOps helps meet this demand.
-However, many organizations don’t have enough employees in security teams to test all of their code thoroughly, meaning security can often be left for last or entirely out of the DevOps flow, leaving potential vulnerabilities unresolved.
+However, many organizations don’t have enough security employees to test all of their code thoroughly, which means security can often be an afterthought or even left out of the DevOps flow entirely, leaving potential vulnerabilities unresolved.

-With the damage cyberattacks can do to your company in one hit, it’s vital to be proactive with your protection protocols.
-Read on to learn how an SCA tool can benefit your business and the top SCA tools to choose from.
+With the damage cyber-attacks can do to your company in one hit, it’s vital to be proactive with your protection protocols.
+Read on to learn how an SCA tool can benefit your business and the top SCA tools to consider.

 What Is Software Composition Analysis (SCA)?

 Software composition analysis (SCA) is an automatic process that detects open-source software in a codebase.
-SCA tools scrutinize source code, manifest files, package managers, binary files, container images, and more to compile into a Bill of Materials (BOM).
+SCA tools scrutinize source code, manifest files, package managers, binary files, container images, and more to compile a Bill of Materials (BoM).
 This is then compared against numerous databases, such as the National Vulnerability Database (NVD).
-SCA tools can use BOMs to evaluate overall code quality and compare against other databases to identify any licenses associated with the code.
+SCA tools can use BoMs to evaluate overall code quality and compare it against other databases to identify any licenses associated with the code.
 This allows security teams to identify critical legal or security vulnerabilities so they can act quickly to resolve them.

 What Can SCA Tools Do for Me?

-Developers and companies use SCA tools to assess vulnerabilities and verify licensing of the open-source components within their applications.
+Developers and companies use SCA tools to assess vulnerabilities and verify that open-source components within their applications are licensed.
 Research has found that 97% of codebases have open-source components, 53% of which contain license conflicts, and 81% have at least one vulnerability.
-SCA tools automatically scan for these vulnerabilities and license compliance to provide insights into resolving the identified vulnerabilities.
-As SCA tools are more vigorous than vulnerability scanner software, they are better suited to help companies at high risk of attacks, like those in finance, e-commerce, and healthcare.
+SCA tools automatically scan for these vulnerabilities and also check for license compliance.
+As SCA tools are more rigorous than vulnerability scanner software, they are better suited to helping companies at high risk of attacks, like those in finance, e-commerce, and healthcare.

 Key Considerations When Choosing SCA Tools

-There are a few important considerations you should make when deciding which SCA tool works best for you:
+There are a few important considerations you should take into account when deciding which SCA tool will best meet your needs:

 1. Integration

-To allow your teams to continue working efficiently and quickly, you need SCA software that seamlessly integrates with the tools your teams already use.
-A key consideration is ensuring an SCA tool can be incorporated across the software development life cycle (SDLC).
+To allow your teams to continue working quickly and efficiently, you need SCA software that seamlessly integrates with the tools your teams already use.
+A key consideration is ensuring that an SCA tool can be incorporated across the software development life cycle (SDLC).
 You should also choose an SCA tool that works with your application security testing (AST) tool requirements.
-Begin your evaluation by considering SCA tools offered by your AST to allow for a more tightly-integrated experience.
+Begin your evaluation by considering SCA tools offered by your AST to allow for a more tightly integrated experience.

 2. Discovery

-You can’t fix the vulnerabilities in your code if you don’t know which part of your code is open source.
-To choose an SCA tool, you must look at its language coverage to ensure the coding languages you use are included.
-Be mindful of the languages you currently use and what you may use in the future.
-Failure to do so could cause you to outgrow the tool you choose quickly.
+You can’t fix the vulnerabilities in your code if you don’t know which part of it is open source.
+To choose an SCA tool, consider which languages it covers to ensure the ones you code with are included.
+Be mindful of the languages you currently use and the ones you might use in the future.
+If you don’t think ahead, then you run the risk of outgrowing your chosen tool.

 You must also assess the toolset’s discovery methods for finding open-source code.
-Some scanning package managers are fast but can miss open-source code if copied over in pieces or modified.
-You need an SCA with a more sophisticated scanning approach in these cases.
+Some scanning package managers are fast but they can miss open-source code if it’s been copied over in pieces or modified.
+In these cases you need an SCA with a more sophisticated approach to scanning.
 You also want to choose an SCA tool that can scan binaries, as you may not always have access to the source code.

 3. License Data

 While much of the focus with open-source software is on security breaches, license risks can be just as expensive.
-Look for an SCA tool with extensive open-source licenses databases to reduce your risk of legal ramifications.
+Look for an SCA tool with extensive open-source license databases to reduce your risk of running into legal trouble.

 4. Vulnerability Data

-Once your Bill of Materials (BoM) has been compiled, it needs to be compared to known security vulnerabilities.
+Once your BoM has been compiled, it needs to be compared to known security vulnerabilities.
 SCA tools that combine a diverse set of data resources with a research team dedicated to expanding that data will provide the most actionable and comprehensive information.

 1. Reflectiz